-There are four measures used to determine whether the external relative performance-based units are earned.
-These measures include the same three discussed above that we use to measure the internally measured awards, with a modified definition for total revenue growth as described below.
-In addition, the external relative performance-based unit awards have a fourth measure - total shareholder return - which is measured against the peer group for the three-year measurement period.
-We define total shareholder return as the three-month average stock price for the period ending December 31, 2008 compared to the three-month average stock price for the period ending December 31, 2011 for the Company and the Peer Group.
+Total shareholder return is our only external relative measure for determining performance-based units earned.
+We define total shareholder return - which is measured against the peer group for the three-year measurement period - as the three-month average stock price for the period ending December 31, 2009 compared to the three-month average stock price for the period ending December 31, 2012 for the Company and the Peer Group.
 The three-month average stock price will be determined by averaging the closing stock price of each day during the three months ending on the applicable December 31, including adjustments for cash and stock dividends.
-For external relative performance-based unit awards, total revenue growth means the compound annual growth rate of increase of the sum of net interest income and non-interest income (as reflected in year-end financial statements), disregarding, however, extraordinary items as determined by GAAP, after December 31, 2008, through December 31, 2011.
-These measures were chosen because the committee believes they correlate to shareholder value creation over time.
+This measure was chosen because the committee believes it correlates to shareholder value creation over time.

-The performance-based restricted stock units are subject to a one-year holding period following the vesting of the award.
-Dividends earned on vested shares are paid in stock and are subject to the one-year holding period unless the executive has met the stock ownership guidelines.
+The performance-based restricted stock units must be held for one year following the vesting of the award.
+Dividends earned on vested shares are paid in stock and are accumulated during the performance period and are paid on the shares that actually vest to the executive.
+The dividends are also subject to the one-year holding period unless the executive has met the stock ownership guidelines.

-If an executive officer terminates employment on account of death, or there is a change in control of the Company, the target performance criteria will be deemed satisfied, and restrictions on the shares will lapse.
+If an executive officer's employment is terminated on account of death, or there is a change in control of the Company, the target performance criteria will be deemed satisfied, and restrictions on the shares will lapse.
 If the executive officer terminates employment on account of disability or retirement, the executive officer will be treated the same as if he or she had continued employment.
-The dividends on the performance-based restricted stock units are accumulated during the performance period and are only paid on the shares that actually vest to the executive.

 Service-Based Restricted Stock.
 Service-based restricted stock is not contingent on our business performance.
 In general, with the exception of dividends, an executive officer will not realize value for service-based restricted stock, unless he or she remains employed during the required service period.
 If an executive officer terminates employment on account of death, or there is a change in control of the Company, restrictions on the stock will lapse.
 If the executive officer terminates employment on account of disability or retirement, he or she will be treated the same as if he or she had continued employment.
-Like the 2009 stock options, service-based restricted stock granted in 2009 will vest in three approximately equal annual installments over a three-year period ending on February 1, 2012.
+The service-based restricted stock granted in 2010 will vest in three approximately equal annual installments over a three-year period ending on February 1, 2013.
 We pay cash dividends on service-based restricted stock to our executive officers, even if the stock remains subject to restrictions.
-The service-based restricted stock is subject to a one-year holding period following the vesting of the shares to the executive officer.
+The service-based restricted stock must be held by the Named Executive Officer for one year after vesting.

-In 2009, the Compensation Committee increased the percentage of long-term incentive awards allocated to service-based restricted stock (except for the Chief Executive Officer) due to the extraordinary economic environment and the need to ensure the retention of key executive officers in the Company.
-The increased use of service-based restricted stock in 2009 was also consistent with the Company's decision to reduce the use of nonqualified stock options due to the low stock price of the Company.
+In 2010, the Compensation Committee maintained the 2009 awarded percentage of long-term incentive awards allocated to service-based restricted stock (except for the Chief Executive Officer) due to the extraordinary economic environment and the need to ensure the retention of key executive officers in the Company.